Core functionality

 Public interfaces

-Tenants can read and write from and to:
+Tenants can read and write:

-- Source files (blob storage and its metadata)
+- Source files (blob storage + metadata)

-- Entities
+- Entities (FtM)

 Source files